k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/02_LU_Enhancements_PopulationMap_flow.md

 ### Different types of data manipulations

-Let's look at what you need to consider to ensure that the LU data you are sourcing from external systems is processed efficiently.
+Let's look at what needs to be considered to ensure that the LU data you are sourcing from external systems is processed efficiently.

 - What kind of changes would I want to apply to the data?